gvwilson/thirdbit/src/fiction/cloudherd/index.md

 and glancing at her half-open window every few minutes.
 Midnight had come and gone when she finally gave up.
-If the troll was going to pay her a visit, she could wake her up.
+If the troll was going to pay her a visit, she could wake Noxy up.
 She rolled over and closed her eyes, one hand on the hilt of the knife under her pillow.